Canon T5i vs Sony A77 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5i and Sony Alpha SLT-A77 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5i does not offer wifi capability.
+In contrast, the T5i does not provide wifi capability.

 Studio photographers will appreciate that the Sony A77 II (unlike the T5i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the T5i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Sony A77 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.